 This way greatly improves the time it takes the failover process and achieves seamless cluster switching using the stateful capability.

 - An improved synchronization system.

 - A new service to synchronize the state of the connections to enable the stateful capability.

-The new cluster system also includes stateful capability on Layer 4 LSLB farms, also known as L4xNAT farms.
+The new cluster system also includes stateful capability on LSLB module, also known as L4xNAT and HTTP(S) farms.

 - How?
 To make use of the stateful capabilities of the cluster you only need to configure the VIP of your farm as a Floating IP.

 - What is a Floating IP?
 It is setting a Virtual Interface IP address as the source address of a NIC, VLAN or Bonding interface.